-Transferring a Water System
+Transferring a water system

-Last updated on February 29, 2016
+Last updated on June 6, 2024

 Utility owners may sell or transfer water systems to another individual or company, a society, municipality, regional district or an improvement district.